top of page

 The Victorian Preservation Center of Oakland (V.P.C.O.) is a non-profit organization that was created in 1989 to preserve and restore the Cohen Bray House.
 Ours is a small organization; 100% of your much-needed donations and membership dues help us realize our mission to conserve, maintain and restore this one-of-a-kind house and property.
 We also share its history with the public, historic preservation organizations and educational institutions.

-Our mission puts into practice everyday maintenance and outreach projects that have been completed- thanks to you and your support:
+we commemorated the 140th anniversary of the house, and our activities are listed below.
+Our mission puts into practice everyday maintenance and outreach projects that have been completed- thanks to you and your support.

 Projects completed: